 FHS began in 1957 as the volunteer-operated, Polk County Animal Protection Society, with no facility.
-Eleven acres was generously donated to Foothills in the 1980’s and the facility we currently use today was built in 1989.
-Thanks to the support of our community, Foothills now employs a dedicated staff to manage the facility and its residents.
+Eleven acres was generously donated to FHS in the 1980’s and the facility we currently use today was built in 1989.
+Thanks to the support of our community, FHS now employs a dedicated staff to manage the facility and its residents.
 The Board of Directors voted to become a no-kill shelter in 2010.

 - Demonstrate kindness to all animals

 - Educate the public about animal needs

 - Focus on future goals & improvement